yusacetin/stackexchange_focused/README.md

+## Deprecated Project
+This project is not going to be updated, please use the new JavaScript based reimplementation.
+This one still works perfectly fine on Chrome so I'm not going to take it down, if you don't like running JavaScript on your browser you may still use it.

 ## Stack Exchange Focused
 Remove basically everything other than the question, comments, and answers from question pages on Stack Exchange sites on Google Chrome and Firefox.